micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 A better solution is to turn on each LED in turn for a brief period and measure the light reflected from just that LED.
 This brings a few benefits:

  - Reduced interference from the other sensors
- - Extra bright pulses of light for less current
+ - Extra bright pulses of light for lower average current
  - Cancellation of ambient illumination.

 ### Reduced Interference